josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 _Data loading_

-1. How would you recommend that AWT get their historical data into Azure?
+1. How would you recommend that MT get their historical data into Azure?
 What services would you suggest and what are the specific steps they would need to take to prepare the data, to transfer the data, and where would the loaded data land?

-    AWT should consider using Azure Data Factory (ADF) for copying their historical data into Azure.
+    MT should consider using Azure Data Factory (ADF) for copying their historical data into Azure.
 By setting up a continuous pipeline containing a copy activity configured to copy time partitioned source data, they could pull all their historical information, as well as ingest any future data, into Azure blob storage through a scheduled, and continuously running pipeline.
-Because their historical data is stored on-premises, AWT would need to install and configure an Azure Data Factory Integration Runtime (formerly known as a Data Management Gateway).
+Because their historical data is stored on-premises, MT would need to install and configure an Azure Data Factory Integration Runtime (formerly known as a Data Management Gateway).
 Once in place, this would allow ADF to copy data from their local data store to a container is blob storage.
 Their pipeline would be configured to run monthly, as that is the frequency at which new data is received, and this would still allow for all their historical data to be copied without delay.

 1. Update your diagram with the data loading process with the steps you identified